jekyll/jekyll-test-gem-plugin/README.md

 ## Usage

-DON'T USE THIS IT'S JUST FOR TESTING. :)
+DON'T USE THIS IT'S JUST FOR TESTING. :smile:

 ## Contributing